Pathwise construction of tree-valued Fleming-Viot processes: Introduction

 \section{Introduction}

-Similarly to the neutral measure-valued Fleming-Viot process, which is a model for the evolution of the type distribution in a large neutral haploid population, the tree-valued Fleming-Viot process models the evolution of the distribution of the genealogical distances between randomly sampled individuals.
+Similarly to the measure-valued Fleming-Viot process that is a model for the evolution of the type distribution in a large neutral haploid population, a tree-valued Fleming-Viot process models the evolution of the distribution of the genealogical distances between randomly sampled individuals.
+The (neutral) tree-valued Fleming-Viot process is introduced in Greven, Pfaffelhuber, and Winter \cite{GPW13} and generalized in \cite{Sampl} to the setting with simultaneous multiple reproduction events.
 The lookdown model of Donnelly and Kurtz \cites{DK96,DK99} provides a pathwise construction of the measure-valued Fleming-Viot process and more general measure-valued processes.
 In this article, we give a pathwise construction of the tree-valued Fleming-Viot process from the lookdown model.